Geology of the Waikato–King Country region: Basement rocks

 As with most of New Zealand, the basement rocks of the Waikato Region and King Country are composed of greywacke (indurated sandstone, siltstone and mudstone).

 The Waipa Fault passes north–south through the Waikato-King Country region, from Taupiri, along the Waipā River, and south to near Ōhura.
 It represents a major dividing line between different terranes.

 Murihiku terrane greywacke lies beneath the Waikato–King Country region on the western side, and outcrops to the west of the Waipa Fault, from south of Waikato Heads to Awakino.
 The Murihiku terrane is considered to be an accretionary wedge of mainly volcanogenic forearc sediments.
 It was formed in Late Triassic to Late Jurassic times (220-145 Ma).
+Lytoceras taharoaense, a giant ammonite, was found in these rocks near Taharoa.

 A line of Dun Mountain–Maitai terrane rocks are assumed to pass north–south along the Waipa Fault, through the centre of the Waikato-King Country region, separating the Murihiku terrane and Waipapa composite terrane, and produce a detectable junction magnetic anomaly, but only outcrops at one place, at Wairere.
 Some Murihiku rocks occur to the east of the junction magnetic anomaly, forming the Taupiri and Hakarimata Ranges, but it is assumed that these rocks have been shifted to their present position.

 The Waipapa Morrinsville terrane greywacke lies beneath the Waikato–King Country region on the eastern side, south of the Hunua Ranges, and east of the Waipa Fault.
 It was formed in Late Jurassic to early Cretaceous times (160–120 Ma).